marafiq/adnanrafiq/blog/2023-07-21-a-tale-of-migrating-aspnet4x-to-aspnet6/index.md

 It takes considerate effort to convert the whole path of stack to `async` in other words all the way down async.
-It also requires regression testing or use of feature flags to incrementally release it especially when legacy application is stable.
+It also requires regression testing or use of feature flags to incrementally release it, especially when legacy application is stable.

 #### What is the problem with sync operations?
 It is an important question as the answer will reveal the concept of "Hill Climbing" algorithm.
-Hill Climbing is the way .NET Thread Pool adjusts the number of concurrent threads available to execute.
+[Hill Climbing](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/Threading/PortableThreadPool.HillClimbing.cs) is the way .NET Thread Pool adjusts the number of concurrent threads available to execute.
 It makes new threads available after x milliseconds based on multiple factors like the number of threads completing the work, and when the max thread count is reached.